chat21/chat21-ios-demo/README.md

 2. Select the option **Add Firebase to your iOS app**
 3. Configure you Xcode project copying your Google-Info.plist (download the file from the Firebase iOS App dashboard).
 5. Run "pod install" in the Xcode project folder.
+6. Download & install libs: Chat21Core & Chat21UI folders from [here](https://github.com/chat21/chat21-cloud-functions).
+Drag & drop the two folders in the Xcode project
-6. Install the Firebase cloud functions available [here](https://github.com/chat21/chat21-cloud-functions).
+7. Install the Firebase cloud functions available [here](https://github.com/chat21/chat21-cloud-functions).
 Follow the included instructions.
 This will setup your backend.

-Now you can launch the project with the new created file "chat21.xcworkspace".
+Now you can build & launch the project using the file "chat21.xcworkspace".

 More detailed instructions will be available soon.